 110 8th St, Troy, NY 180-3590

-- Issues will be property stamped as library property and shelved in a designated area.
+- Donated magazines and newspapers will be stamped as library property, and will be shelved in a designated area for one year period.

-- Issues will not be retained for more than 1 year, and the Libraries are not responsible for replacement of damaged or lost issues.
+- Issues will not be retained for more than 1 year, and the Libraries are not responsible for replacement of damaged or lost issues of the donated material.

 The primary mission of the Rensselaer Libraries is to support Rensselaer’s educational and research endeavors.
 The following policies have been adopted in order to promote this mission and to foster a vibrant intellectual and social collaborative place on campus.
 We ask that our patrons self-police these policies.